higagan/jekyll-now/_posts/2017-05-6-CreateAndInsertBinarySearchTreeUsingLoop.md

 published: true
 category: Algorithm,Data Structure
 ---
-Here, we will learn to insert elemnts in BST using loop.
+Here, we will learn to insert elements in BST using loop.

 ```java